-Mr Kutner is an alternate director of Central Equity as well as a director of a number of the Group’s companies.
-Karl is responsible for all acquisitions and town planning matters along with overseeing the sales and marketing departments, and he has been an integral member of the Central Equity Group since its growth years on Southbank in the early 1990’s.
+Karl Kutner is an Executive Director of Central Equity.
+Karl is responsible for all acquisitions and town planning matters along with overseeing the sales and marketing departments, and has been an integral member of the Central Equity Group since its growth years on Southbank in the early 1990’s.
 Karl holds a Bachelor Degree in Planning and Design from the University of Melbourne along with a Certificate IV in Business from RMIT.
 Director since 19 October 2016.

 BA MA Cambridge FAICD

-Mr Shelton is a company director, and an independent corporate finance advisor and consultant.
-He is the Principal and Director of Andrew Shelton & Co Pty Limited.
-Formerly, Andrew was President and CEO of JP Morgan Canada, following a period with JP Morgan in New York.
-He is the founder and Director of Ice Sports Australia Pty Limited, a company that together with ING Real Estate and the support of the Olympic Winter Institute of Australia developed the National Ice Sports Centre in Melbourne Docklands as a commercial venture.
+Andrew Shelton was formerly the President and CEO of JP Morgan Canada, following a period a period with JP Morgan in New York.
+Andrew is a company director, and an independent corporate finance advisor and consultant.
+He is the Principal and Director of Andrew Shelton and Co Pty Limited, and the founder and Director of Ice Sports Australia Pty Limited, a company that together with ING Real Estate and the support of the Olympic Winter Institute of Australia developed the National Ice Sports Centre in Melbourne Docklands as a commercial venture.
 He chairs the Pembroke College, Cambridge Australian Scholarship Fund.
-Other activities include Treasurer of the Australian Real Tennis Association, the governing body of real tennis in Australia.
-He is a director of the RCH Foundation, Chairman of the Investment Committee and a member of the Audit Committee.
+Other activities include treasurer of the Australian Real Tennis Association, the governing body of real tennis in Australia.
+He is Chairman of the Investment Committee and a member of the Audit Committee.
 Director since 30 June 2013.